Corporate Minute Book Lawyers: Simplify Corporate Life

-If not recorded properly, minority shareholders can dispute corporate decisions.
+Lastly, if not recorded properly, minority shareholders can dispute corporate decisions.
 They can also demand a costly audit, deny a shareholder’s ownership in the company or challenge allocations of paid up capital.
 Proper documentation in the minute book is key to important corporate decisions.

 The cost to have corporate minute book lawyers maintain minute books is nominal.
 The cost of have the minute books reviewed and fixed is much more expensive.
 Not only do the originally required documents need to be prepared, but the entire minute book needs to be reviewed to determine what is missing and, if there, if it is done properly.
 If a shareholder passes away or if there is a shareholder dispute, fixing the problems may not be possible without a court order, if at all.
 Maintaining minute books never costs more than fixing them.

-Learn More From Corporate Minute Book Lawyers in Calgary
+Learn More From Corporate Minute Book Lawyers In Calgary

+Protect yourself and your company.
+This is not a service a registry offers in Alberta.
 If you have any questions about creating a corporate minute book, or need help to maintain minute books, contact our Calgary law firm.
 We look forward to your call, and hope that we will be able to help you, as we have helped our other clients.